 Weather also plays a big role in why so many cars stay dirty.
 In snowy areas, road salt sticks to vehicles, leading to rust if not cleaned off.
 In dry and dusty regions, dirt builds up quickly, but many people don’t see it as a problem.
 Even rain doesn’t always help, as it often leaves water spots and streaks.

 Cultural habits also make a difference.
 In Japan, cleanliness is highly valued, and people take extra care to keep their cars spotless.
 In the U.S., there is less social pressure to keep a car clean.
-Since a dirty car still runs fine, some drivers don’t see a need to wash it regularly.
+Since a dirty car still runs fine, some drivers don’t see it as a problem.

 1. Dirt Can Damage Your Car’s Paint